SANJAY-KRISHNA-MV/Titanic_Survival_Prediction/README.md

 # Titanic Survival Prediction
 ![Titanic Survival Prediction](https://raw.githubusercontent.com/Masterx-AI/Project_Titanic_Survival_Prediction_/main/titanic.jpg)
-This project implements a machine learning model to predict passenger survival on the Titanic based on historical data.
+This project aims to analyze the dataset and  answers the question: “what sorts of people were more likely to survive?” using passenger data (ie name, age, gender, socio-economic class, etc).
+The project also implements a machine learning model to predict passenger survival on the Titanic based on historical data.

 ### Project Goals